alt1f923/python_tutorial/chapter two/README.md

   5
   ```
 ### The String type
-The last type I want to introduce to you in this chapter is the string (`str`).
+The type I want to introduce to you in this chapter is the string (`str`).
 Think of a string as a sequence of 0 to a large number of characters ([the maximum amount of characters is dependant on your systems memory](https://stackoverflow.com/questions/1739913/what-is-the-max-length-of-a-Python-string)).

 You can use the same sort of operations to `str` as you can to `int`, as you can see to these examples in interactive mode:
 ```python